CodeWithAsheville/brigade-planning/events+resources/README.md

   * Rotate meeting places - libraries, community centers, etc.
   * Be sensitive to issues of cost, recovery, etc.

+## Current Strategic Plan

+Goals for the remainder of 2016:

+* Continue to seek relationships with local community groups through CfA "members"
+* Finish the current round of projects (Beloved, Re-entry book)
+* Identify 1-3 new projects (possibly via the EJW)
+* Hackathon before end of year (possibly around EJW-Oct?)
+* Identify liaisons to local development communities & begin dialogue
+* Begin dialogues with City and County governments about how best

+See more on the [strategic planning page](./strategic-plan.md).

 ## Local Resources